 Time management strategies to make life more effective

-Many time management strategies often focus on time itself.
+Too many time management strategies fail because they focus on time itself.
 How long is it taking you to complete something?
-Are you getting enough done in the amount of time you have?
-This strategy requires you to focus on the activity, or the action that you’re trying to complete, rather than the result, or the outcome you desire.
+Are you getting enough done in the amount of time you have that’s meaningful?
+This time-based strategy wrongly requires you to focus on the activity, or the action that you’re trying to complete, rather than the result of that action, or the outcome you desire.
 As Tony Robbins reminds us:, “Three decisions that we all control each moment of our lives: what to focus on, what things mean and what to do in spite of the challenges that may appear.”

 Tony Robbins' Rapid Planning Method (RPM)